 My book, Listen To Your Colon: The Complete Natural Healing Guide for Constipation, walks you through each of these constipation causes with step-by-step instructions on how to deal with them.

-Although it’s very important to treat all the root causes of constipation – especially if you suffer from chronic constipation – if you just have intermittent or occasional constipation, then my free eBook (see pink box on the left side) along with this easy constipation home remedy may be all you need:
+Although it’s very important to treat all the root causes of constipation – especially if you suffer from chronic constipation – if you just have intermittent or occasional constipation, then my free eBook above, along with this easy constipation home remedy, may be all you need: